North Carolina man gets life sentence for July 2018 murder near Myrtlewood community

 A police report said officers found Verhasselt near the rear passenger side of a Chevrolet Silverado with a gunshot wound after they were called to the area near Bovardia Place and Wild Iris Drive.
 Three witnesses told police that they heard numerous gunshots at about 12:30 on the morning of the shooting.

 Brown was arrested later in Fayetteville.
-Another man, Matthew Riveria, has already pleaded guilty to accessory after the fact to murder and was sentenced in January 2020 to eight years in prison.
+Another man, Matthew Rivera, has already pleaded guilty to accessory after the fact to murder and was sentenced in January 2020 to eight years in prison.

 Brown had been out of jail on bond while he was awaiting trial in the murder case, but it was revoked in June.
 He was arrested on Sept.
 10, 2021, in Fayetteville, and charged with possession of a firearm and possession with intent to distribute marijuana.
 Then, after posting bond on those charges, he was arrested again on Dec.
 27, 2021, for trafficking in opium/heroin, among other charges, authorities said.